TUDelftNAS/Delftvisor/design/design.md

 Something could be done with signing the packets so spoofing fake links would be harder.
 Also to reduce the load even more could ports that currently have no link receive less packets.

+### Changed topology group modifications
+If the topology is changed as detected by topology discovery.

 # Data necessary
 This section lists what data needs to be saved in the Hypervisor to function.